-In 2019, the Company has conducted the following activities.
+In 2020, the Company has conducted the following activities.

-1. The Board of Directors performs its duties in compliance with the principles of corporate governance introduced by the Office of the Securities Exchange Commission, Securities Exchange of Thailand, Thai Institute of Directors, Company's Corporate Governance Policy and Business Ethics as well as international criteria so as to be consistent with accepted rules such as ASEAN CG Scorecard, etc. In 2019, the Company is assessed by Survey Project on the Corporate Governance Report of Thai Listed Companies (CGR) conducted by the Thai Institute of Directors at the level of "Excellent".

-2. The Company, on 7 March 2019, provides a workshop seminar (KSL Basic 2019) to all new employees which includes the topics on business ethics and measures to prevent fraud and anti-corruption in order to promote basic knowledge and understanding to new employees.

-3. The Company publicizes the Corporate Governance Policy, Business Ethics and Manual on Measures for Prevention of Fraud and Corruption in the Company's website and intranet so that the directors, executives and employees become aware and adopt as guidelines for their tasks.
+- 1. The Board of Directors performs its duties in compliance with the principles of corporate governance introduced by the Office of the Securities Exchange Commission, Securities Exchange of Thailand, Thai Institute of Directors, Company's Corporate Governance Policy and Business Ethics as well as international criteria so as to be consistent with accepted rules such as ASEAN CG Scorecard, etc. In 2020, the Company is assessed by Survey Project on the Corporate Governance Report of Thai Listed Companies (CGR) conducted by the Thai Institute of Directors at the level of "Excellent". - 2.
+Received a full AGM Checklist score at 100 for the 2020 Annual General Meeting of Shareholders from the Thai Investors Association - 3.
+Received a certification as a member of Thailand's Private Sector Collective Action Coalition against Corruption (CAC) which is the Company's 2nd renewal of the certification. - 4.
+The Company, on 20-22 February 2020, provides a workshop seminar (KSL Basic Knowledge 2020) to all new employees which includes the topics on business ethics and measures to prevent fraud and anti-corruption in order to promote basic knowledge and understanding to new employees. - 5.
+On October 20, 2020, KSL Head Office organized KSL CG & Anti-Corruption Day 2020 under the theme Because CG is KSL Foundation. - 6.
+The Company publicizes the Corporate Governance Policy, Business Ethics and Manual on Measures for Prevention of Fraud and Corruption on the Company's website and intranet so that the directors, executives and employees become aware and adopt as guidelines for their tasks. - 7.
+There were a revision of Ethics and Code of Conduct at Work manual and a, Revision Manual on KSL Anti-Corruption Procedures